E-commerce rules in India

 - e-Commerce startups may get ‘infant industry’ status raising the limit for courier shipments from Rs 25,000 to boost e-Commerce export.

-- To promote export it is necessary to lower the cost of transport, reducing paperwork, reducing delays at ports and airports etc.
+- To promote export it is necessary to lower the cost of transport, reduce paperwork, reduce delays at ports and airports etc.

 - Integrating Customs, RBI and India Post to improve tracking of imports through e-Commerce.